Dr. Jesus Banales, Spain

 Dr. Lorenza Rimassa, Italy

 Dr. Lorenza Rimassa, graduated at the Medical School of the University of Milan (Italy) in 1993.
 Her post-graduate education continued with a Medical Oncology degree, achieved in 1997.
 She worked at the San Raffaele Institute and at the National Cancer Institute in Milan, as clinical and research fellow.
 Since 1998 she is working at Humanitas Cancer Center, Humanitas Research Hospital – IRCCS, in Milan.
 She is Deputy Director of the Medical Oncology Unit and Head of the Gastrointestinal Oncology Section.
-She is also Adjunct Teaching Professor of Clinical Oncology at Humanitas University.
+She is also Associate Professor of Medical Oncology at Humanitas University.

 She has a long-standing interest in the field of clinical and translational cancer research and she has been involved in more than 100 clinical trials (phase 1-2-3).
 From 2005, she focused her interest on patients with gastrointestinal cancers, including hepatocellular carcinoma and biliary tract cancers, treated with new drugs in national and international clinical trials.
 From 2012, she is principal investigator, member of the steering committee, or of the data monitoring committee for national and international, multicenter, phase 1-2-3 clinical and translational trials of new drugs for gastrointestinal cancers, including chemotherapy, small molecules, monoclonal antibodies, immuno-oncology drugs.